 StartUp Health: StartUp Health is an “academy of health and wellness” for entrepreneurs.
 Setting itself apart from traditional accelerators or incubators, the program involves 12 to 36 months of mentorship and can be done remotely.

 Be sure to also check out our Funding your startup page for general funding information.

 Angel List: Search for Angel investors interested in funding health ventures.

-Digital Health Funding Report (Rock Health): This midyear 2012 report by Rock Health identifies the most active investors in digital health startups.
+Digital Health Funding Report (Rock Health): This 2012 report by Rock Health identifies the most active investors in digital health startups.
 It is updated regularly throughout the year.
 An update for 2013 is available.

 II.
 Consumer digital health trends